Our 2018 AGM was held on 17th April 2018, reflecting on a good first full year of generating

-We’ve been working on two possible new ways forward for the community energy movement, with the help of a grant from the Urban Community Energy Fund.
-We’ve explored the opportunities for solar panels and large-scale batteries on much larger roofs than we’ve looked at before.
+We’ve been funded by the Urban Community Energy Fund to explore opportunities for solar panels and large-scale batteries on much larger roofs than we’ve looked at before.
 One was at industrial estates, where we decided that the model is only likely to work when businesses own their own premises rather than renting them.
 This means we’ve pioneered a good approach for our sector, which we and UCEF will share, but there’s no local opportunity in it for us.

-We also want to thank Mike Austell, who resigned as a Director in order to go back to the U.S. Mike helped us to understand the importance of energy storage, and to explore its potential.
-Ben Niblett, who works for Tearfund and campaigns on climate change, has offered to stand for election in his place.
+We thanked Mike Austell, who resigned as a Director in order to go back to the U.S. Mike helped us to understand the importance of energy storage, and to explore its potential.
+Ben Niblett, who works for Tearfund and campaigns on climate change, has taken his place as Director.